smartcontractkit/hardhat-starter-kit/README.md

 ## Run a Local Network

-One of the best ways to test and interact with smart contracts is with a local network.
-To run a local network with all your contracts in it, run the following:
+One of the best ways to test and interact with smart contracts is by using a local network.
+To run a local network with all your contracts in it, execute the following command:

 ```
 npx hardhat node